 Expectations

-IRB approval and informed consent for human subjects documentation must be submitted to the HIRGP administrators for grant awardees prior to release of funds from NAKHE.
+IRB approval and informed consent for human subjects documentation must be submitted to the HIRGP administrators for grant awardees prior to release of funds from the Corporation.

-A midterm progress report (and no later than one year post funding) will be submitted to the HIRGP Coordinator in addition to a final written report including budget and a lay summary of findings for NAKHE’s use in promoting the program and its recipients.
+A midterm progress report (and no later than one year post funding) will be submitted to the HIRGP Program Coordinator in addition to a final written report including budget and a lay summary of findings for the Corporations use in promoting the program and its recipients.

-All unexpended funds must be returned to NAKHE in full within 60 days of the final written report.
+All unexpended funds must be returned to the Corporation in full within 60 days of the final written report.

-Principal Investigators must assume personal responsibility for the proposal, execution of the research plan, and presentation of the results at the NAKHE national conference.
+Principal investigators must assume personal responsibility for the proposal, execution of the research plan, and presentation of the results at the NAKHE Annual Conference.

-NAKHE will not require grantees to sign over intellectual property or copyright to NAKHE for any publications, projects that result from receiving this grant.
+The Corporation will not require grantees to sign over intellectual property or copyright to the Corporation for any publications, projects that result from receiving this grant.

 Projects are to be completed within two years unless approved by the selection committee.